 This is huge, so if you take one thing away from this post, I want you to remember this section.

 Remember that your whole big goal with strengthen questions is to show that the premises offered do, in fact, support the conclusion (that the roof is connected to the walls, so to speak).
 Often, the passage has left a little teeny tiny gap between the premises and the conclusion.
 Often, it’s so small that you’ll gloss over it, even if you are paying attention.
 However, you MUST learn how to recognize an answer choice that nails things together, even if you didn’t see at first that they weren’t nailed down in the first place.

 ABDT should not be used to prepare land for rice farming.
 Physical contact with ABDT, a chemical defoliant, causes headaches, malaise, and joint-pain, and there is evidence that some of these effects are chronic and may persist long after exposure, perhaps permanently.

 Look’s like pretty good reasoning.
-I think most times I would not have a big pre-answer lined up to attack this, I’d just be going to the answer choices.
+Most of the time, I would not have a big pre-answer lined up to attack this; I’d just be going to the answer choices.
 So now I see the following answer choice:

 (D) The hands-on nature of rice farming makes physical contact with ABDT highly likely if ABDT is used to prepare fields.

 When I see this, I might say, “OH DAMN,” because I didn’t even realize there was a missing connection there until I saw this.
 Do you see it too?
 It wouldn’t matter if you used ABDT to prepare land for rice farming if it did not lead to physical contact with the chemical (it might be a problem for some other reason, but not the one given).